The Universal Declaration of Human Rights is a historic document which outlined the rights and freedoms everyone is entitled to.

 Nearly every state in the world has accepted the Declaration.

-The Declaration has inspired more than 80 international conventions and treaties, as well as numerous regional conventions, and domestic laws.
+It has inspired more than 80 international conventions and treaties, as well as numerous regional conventions and domestic laws.

-It has also been the catalyst for an expanding system of human rights protection for groups such as disabled people, indigenous peoples and women.
+It has been the catalyst for improving human rights protections for groups such as disabled people, indigenous peoples and women.

 It has been translated into more than 360 languages.

 The International Bill of Human Rights is an informal name given to the Universal Declaration of Human Rights along with the following UN human rights treaties:

 - International Covenant on Civil and Political Rights

 - International Covenant on Economic, Social and Cultural Rights

 You can find out more about the International Bill of Human Rights in this United Nations factsheet (PDF).